 If you or a loved one suffered injuries due to the actions of a dog or other pet, a Glastonbury dog bite lawyer could work to hold the animal’s owner responsible for the consequences.
 By contacting a personal injury attorney about your case, you could learn your options for obtaining compensation to assist with medical bills and other effects of your injuries.
 En Español.

-State Law Regarding Responsibility for Dog Attacks
+What Are the State Law Regarding Responsibility for Dog Attacks?

 Connecticut state law codifies a form of strict liability that applies to dog owners when their dogs cause harm.
 Connecticut General Statutes §22-357 provides that the owner or keeper of a dog bears civil liability when their dog “does any damage to either the body or property of any person.”
 This means the dog owner must take responsibility even there is no showing of negligence and they had no knowledge of dangerous tendencies on the animal’s part.